kbvaughn2000/kielvaughn.github.io/_posts/2020-06-27-Glasgow-Smile-Walkthrough.md

 ![Glasgow Smile Joomla Template Files](/assets/img/Glasgow15.png)

 From here, I clicked on index.php, and deleted all the info in the file.
-Then I pasted in the PHP Reverse Shell from <a href="http://pentestmonkey.net/tools/web-shells/php-reverse-shell">PenTestMonkey</a> and modified it to point to the appropriate IP address and port on my attacker computer.
+Then I pasted in the PHP Reverse Shell from (http://pentestmonkey.net/tools/web-shells/php-reverse-shell "PenTestMonkey") and modified it to point to the appropriate IP address and port on my attacker computer.
 Once modified, I clicked on Save.

 ![Glasgow Smile Rev Shell](/assets/img/Glasgow16.png)